The counterjet dominates the production of PeV photons from Cyg X-3: Discussion and summary

-We have pointed out that the hadron acceleration region in the jet of Cyg X-3, which needs to be confined by strong magnetic fields, is spatially separate from a much larger emission region with weaker magnetic fields.
-This conclusion follows from our measurements of the optical depths of the entire binary for production of pions by the accelerated hadrons on both stellar photons and the He nuclei of the stellar wind of the WR donor, which we find to be $<1$, i.e., in the slow cooling regime.
+We have shown that the hadron acceleration region in the jet of Cyg X-3, which must be confined by strong magnetic fields, is spatially distinct from a much larger emission region with weaker magnetic fields.
+This conclusion follows from our measurements of the optical depths for pion production by accelerated hadrons on both stellar photons and the He nuclei of the WR donor's stellar wind, which we find to be $<1$, i.e., in the slow-cooling regime.
 This allows the accelerated hadrons to advect downstream in the jet to regions with weak magnetic fields, leave the jet, and then leave the binary.

-We have approximated the motion of the accelerated hadrons as along straight lines.
-This is a conservative assumption; accounting for the curvature of the charged hadron trajectories along field lines would increase the pion production rate.
+We have approximated the motion of accelerated hadrons as straight-line motion.
+This is a conservative assumption; accounting for the curvature of charged hadron trajectories along field lines would increase the pion production rate.
 Accounting for this effect would require knowledge of the magnetic field strength and structure.
-On the other hand, accelerated He nuclei undergo photodissociation before producing pions (due to the larger photodissociation cross section and lower photodissociation threshold).
+By contrast, accelerated He nuclei undergo photodissociation before producing pions (due to the larger photodissociation cross section and lower photodissociation threshold).
 Photodissociation produces neutrons, which travel in straight lines.

-Given the slow cooling regime, there is no upper limit on the magnetic field strength in the acceleration region due to e$^\pm$ pair production by PeV photons interacting with the magnetic field because very few such photons are produced within that region.
+Given the slow-cooling regime, there is no upper limit on the magnetic field strength in the acceleration region due to e$^\pm$ pair production by PeV photons interacting with the magnetic field, because very few such photons are produced there.

-In the slow-cooling regime, the rates of pion production are proportional to the column densities along the particle path.
-The viewing angle of Cyg X-3 is very low, $\approx\!26\degr$--$28\degr$, as recently measured from the X-ray polarization \citep{Veledina24b}.
-Therefore, paths along the line of sight are much longer for the counterjet than for the jet.
-Consequently, most of the PeV $\gamma$-rays are produced by hadrons accelerated in the counterjet, as long as the jet bulk motion is at most mildly relativistic (as measured, e.g., by \citealt{Dmytriiev24}).
+In the slow-cooling regime, pion-production rates are proportional to the column densities along the particle path.
+The viewing angle of Cyg X-3 is very low, $\approx\!26\degr$--$28\degr$, as recently measured from X-ray polarization \citep{Veledina24b}.
+Consequently, the line-of-sight paths are much longer for the counterjet than for the jet.
+Therefore, most PeV $\gamma$-rays are produced by hadrons accelerated in the counterjet, provided the jet bulk motion is at most mildly relativistic (as measured, e.g., by \citealt{Dmytriiev24}).